markdryan/specasm/docs/specasm.md

 The name of the resulting binary will be derived from the name of the .x file that contains the **Main** label.
 So if a project places the Main label in a file called **game.x**, the name of the resulting binary created by salink will be **game**.

 The salink command will place the code from the .x file that declares the Main label first in the newly created binary.
-The order in which the rest of the code is written to the binary is arbitrary and the user has no control over this.
-They can however, ask the linker to generate a map file to figure out where all the symbols ended up.
+In Specasm versions v7 and eearlier, the order in which the rest of the code is written to the binary is arbitrary and the user has no control over this.
+In Specasm v8 and above, the order in which the code from the remaining .x files is written to the target binary is defined by the alphabetical order (ascending) of their names.
+Suppose our program consisted of 3 files, main.x, 02_code.x, 01_data.x, the data/code in main.x would be written first, followed by the contents of 01_data.x, and finally, by the contents of 02_code.x.

+You can ask the linker to generate a map file to figure out where all the symbols ended up.
 This is done by specifying the **map** directive on one line of one .x file, e.g.,

 ```
 map